Culture of Hyderabad: Music

 The city is home to many Qawwals, that keep the age-old tradition of Qawwali intact, the most notable of which are Ateeq Hussain Khan and the Warsi Brothers.
 The tradition is kept alive at various Dargahs in the city, including Dargah Yousufain, Dargah-e-Hazrat Shah Khamosh and Dargah Pahadi Shareef.

-Films
+Film and Media

 Film-making in Hyderabad was started in early 1917 by Lotus film Co during the Nizams era.
 The city is home to the Telugu film industry, popularly known as Tollywood, the second largest in India after Bollywood.
-Since 2005, parallel to Tollywood and Bollywood the city base Hyderabad lingo movies initiated by "Hyderabad Deccan Film Club" deccanwood, had gained popularity in the region.
-Annually the city host, "International Children Film Festival", and since 2007, the city has hosted the Hyderabad International Film Festival (HIFF), The Prasad IMAX Theaters houses the world's largest IMAX-3D, In the year 2005, the Guinness World Records declared, The Ramoji Film City located in Hyderabad since 1996, as the world's largest film studio.
+Since 2005, parallel to Tollywood and Bollywood the city base Hyderabad lingo movies initiated by "Hyderabad Deccan Film Club" called "Dollywood", has gained popularity in the region.
+Annually the city host, "International Children Film Festival", and since 2007, the city has hosted the Hyderabad International Film Festival (HIFF), The Prasad Multiplex houses the world's largest IMAX-3D, In the year 2005, the Guinness World Records declared, The Ramoji Film City located in Hyderabad since 1996, as the world's largest film studio.
+Hyderabad also serves as a recurring backdrop in Bollywood films that depict Hyderabadi culture and architecture, including Meenaxi: A Tale of Three Cities(2004) Hyderabad Blues (1998), and Daawat-e-Ishq (2014), each reflecting elements of Hyderabadi Urdu, cuisine, and the city’s cosmopolitan identity.
+Alongside these, the Deccani (Hyderabadi‑language) film industry, sometimes referred to as “Dollywood,” has produced popular films such as The Angrez (2005), Hyderabad Nawabs (2006), and FM (Fun Aur Masti) (2007), which showcase the city’s unique dialect, humor, and street culture, highlighting the vibrancy of local cinema parallel to mainstream Bollywood.

+In the digital age, social media influencers and comedians such as Mohd.
+Danish, Adnan Sajid Khan (Gullu Dada), Mohammed Iqbal Malik, and Warangal Diaries have popularized Hyderabadi Urdu and humor on platforms like YouTube, Instagram, and TikTok, reaching global audiences and reinforcing the city’s cultural identity through satire and storytelling.
+Through cinema and online media alike, Hyderabad continues to project its linguistic diversity, humor, and historical charm to a wider audience, blending tradition with modern creative expression.
+In addition to cinema, Hyderabad’s media landscape is shaped by its news and digital platforms such as The Siasat Daily, founded in 1949, is an Urdu-language newspaper that provides coverage of local, regional, and national issues, while documenting the city’s cultural and civic life .It enjoys a strong following among Urdu‑speaking readers in Telangana and Andhra Pradesh, maintaining a circulation of roughly 50,000 copies per day and drawing a digital audience of millions of page‑views per month.
+Its print and digital editions, include an e-paper and social media channels, which serve the Urdu-speaking community and have begun spreading to a wider audience across India.